PluribusDigital/SNAP/README.md

 4. `rake pop` to populate data

 ## AWS Deployment
-Please read the [AWS Deployment Guide] to deploy SNAP to an Amazon EC2 instance.
+Please read the [AWS Deployment Guide](DEPLOY.md) to deploy SNAP to an Amazon EC2 instance.

-[AWS Depoyment Guide]:DEPLOY.md